-- 3.01 The Employer recognizes the Union as the sole bargaining agent for all employees employed within the scope of this Agreement. - 3.02 The Union recognizes the Association as the sole bargaining agent for those employers covered by this Agreement. - The territorial jurisdiction of Local #1 shall be the Province of Alberta and for those Employers who agree to apply the terms of this Agreement in the Northwest Territories, the District of Mackenzie shall also be part of Local #1's territorial jurisdiction: For the purpose of determining hiring hall jurisdiction and pension contributions, Local 1 shall be divided into two areas as follows: - (a) Northern Membership That part of the Province of Alberta north of the boundary line of Township 38, the width of the Province.

-(b) Southern Membership - That part of the Province of Alberta north of the 49th parallel to the north boundary of Township 38, the width of the Province.
+- The Employer recognizes the Union as the sole bargaining agent for all employees employed within the scope of this Agreement. - 3.02 The Union recognizes the Association as the sole bargaining agent for those employers covered by this Agreement. - The territorial jurisdiction of Local #1 shall be the Province of Alberta and for those Employers who agree to apply the terms of this Agreement in the Northwest Territories, the District of Mackenzie shall also be part of Local #1's territorial jurisdiction: For the purpose of determining hiring hall jurisdiction and pension contributions, Local 1 shall be divided into two areas as follows: - (a) Northern Membership That part of the Province of Alberta north of the boundary line of Township 38, the width of the Province.
+(This dividing line is observed North of Township Road 390/North of Red Deer/Sylvan Lake and cuts through Stettler.) - (b) Southern Membership That part of the Province of Alberta South of the boundary line of Township 38, the width of the Province.